 Veterinary surgeon

-Your role as a veterinary surgeon (often known as a vet) will be to safeguard the health and welfare of animals.
-It's likely you'll do this in a general practice, where you'll be responsible for the medical and surgical treatment of a range of animals.
+Your role as a veterinary surgeon (often called a vet) will be to safeguard the health and welfare of animals.
+It's likely you'll practise in a general clinic, where you'll manage the medical and surgical treatment of a variety of animals.

 For information about working in a veterinary support role, see veterinary nurse.